jonlpersson/ed-latimore/site/_products/the-dick-detox-bootcamp-30-days-to-freedom-from-internet-porn.md

         text: >-
           Every call has a live assignment and homework to do on your own to reinforce the training to eliminate porn.
+      - heading: Celebrating wins
+        text: >-
+          We have a private community for members to log progress, post content, share victories, and receive support & feedback.
+You keep your access even after the 30 days are over.
 ---